 I study international relations and comparative politics.
 My current research focuses on the emergent norms surrounding the use and proliferation of armed unmanned aerial vehicles.
 I am particularly interested in teasing out the uniqueness of drones as compared to other weapons technologies, especially banned weapons technologies.
 I pair my interest in international civilian protection norms with an acute concern towards studying the totality of civilian experience of drone warfare.

 I was born and raised in San Diego, California and graduated from the University of San Diego in 2011 with a B.A. in Communication Studies and minors in Peace & Justice Studies and Classical History.
-I decided to continue pursuing my interests in Middle Eastern politics and human security by enrolling in a Master's program at the Kroc School of Peace Studies.
-While at the Kroc School, I focused on the deleterious effects of U.S. counterterrorism policies in Yemen and Pakistan, as well as recruitment strategies of extremist groups.
+I decided to continue pursuing my interests in human rights by enrolling in a Master's program at the Kroc School of Peace Studies.
+While at the Kroc School, I focused on the deleterious effects of U.S. counterterrorism policies in Yemen and Pakistan.
 I worked at B'Tselem's Jerusalem office during my Master's program, cataloging video footage from the West Bank and Gaza according to potential human rights abuses.

-International Relations, Human Security, U.S. Foreign Policy, NGOs, Comparative Politics, Middle Eastern Politics, Social Movements
+International Relations, International Law, Human Rights, Human Security, U.S. Foreign Policy, INGOs/NGOs, Social Movements

 Nylen, Alexandria.
 2017.
 "Frontier Justice: International Law and 'Lawless Spaces' in the 'War Against Terrorists.'"
 Under Review at the European Journal of International Relations.

 Nylen, Alexandria and Charli Carpenter.
 2016.
 "Questions About Killing: Constructing International Law Through Public Opinion Surveys."
 R&R at the European Journal of International Security